Pressure reduction in the supply system

 If the CO content is above the specified limits, adjust the CO content with screw 1 on the mass air flow sensor.

-Turning the screw clockwise increases the CO content and counterclockwise decreases it.
+When turning the screw clockwise, the CO content increases, and counterclockwise, it decreases.
 In this case, the content of CH will also be adjusted.

-If it is not possible to adjust the content of CO and CH within the specified limits, it is necessary to check the serviceability of the elements of the integrated microprocessor-based engine control system.
+If it is not possible to adjust the CO and CH content within the specified limits, you need to check the serviceability of the elements of the integrated microprocessor engine control system.

 Replacing the accelerator cable